edumserrano/playwright-adventures/demos/docker/README.md

 can sometimes be 10x slower than the "esbuild" package, so you may also not want to do that.

-As the error message advises, the solution employed by the Powershell scripts was to **NOT** copy the `node_modules` folder into the docker container if the host Operating System is Windows or if you've set the `useDockerHostWebServer` to `yes` (which means the demo app will **NOT** have to be built and run inside the docker container).
+As the error message advises, the solution employed by the Powershell scripts was to **NOT** copy the `node_modules` folder into the docker container if the host Operating System is Windows or if you've set the `useHostWebServer` switch (which means the demo app will **NOT** have to be built and run inside the docker container).

 > [!WARNING]
 >